-Not that long ago, a ‘gluten-free’ aisle in a supermarket or section on a restaurant menu was pretty much unheard of.
-In recent years, following a gluten-free lifestyle has become a popular diet trend, and according to market research company NPD, 26 to 30 percent of adults in the U.S. claim to be reducing their gluten intake or avoiding gluten completely.
-In addition, in a separate survey, 41 percent of 910 world-class athletes and Olympic medalists said they followed a gluten-free diet most of the time.
-However, for some people, including those with celiac disease or dermatitis herpetiformis, avoiding gluten is not a choice but a necessity in order to maintain their health.
+Not that long ago, a ‘gluten free’ aisle in a supermarket or section on a restaurant menu was pretty much unheard of.
+In recent years, following a gluten free lifestyle has become a popular diet trend, and according to market research company NPD, 26 to 30 percent of adults in the U.S. claim to be reducing their gluten intake or avoiding gluten completely.
+In addition, in a separate survey, 41 percent of 910 world-class athletes and Olympic medallists said they followed a gluten free diet most of the time.
+But do they get to enjoy a refreshing, malty beer or lager from time to time?

 Gluten is the general name given to multiple proteins found in certain grains like wheat, rye, and barley.
 Gluten has a wide range of functions within food production, which is why it is found in many different foods - making a gluten free diet notoriously difficult to follow.
 For example, gluten gives bread its soft chewy texture, and can also act as a stabilising agent or thickener, commonly found in sauces.
 Gluten can also be found in beer and wine, and is often credited for giving beer its body.
 In addition, many food processing operations share equipment with gluten-containing foods, meaning cross-contamination is common.

 The second method involves using a more traditional gluten-containing malt (such as barley or rye) and then reducing the gluten content.
 One way this is done is by using an enzyme in the fermentation process to break down the gluten.
 By law, manufacturers can only label their beer gluten free if it contains 20 ppm or less of gluten.

 Here at Drink Well, we understand the difficulties faced by those following a gluten free diet when it comes to identifying suitable gluten free beers.
 That’s why we clearly display all of the nutritional information for our beers on our website, helping you feel confident that the beer you choose is suitable for your needs.
 We have a wide and ever-growing range of reduced calorie, gluten free beers, lagers, and ciders sourced from some of the best emerging brewers on the market.
-Below are some options that we currently have available.
+Below are some of the gluten free beer options that we currently have available.

 As the name suggests, Kona Light is a light beer with a golden hue.
 It is smooth, easy drinking and packed with interesting flavours, whilst also being lower in calories and carbs.
 It is made by Kona Brewing Co. based in exotic Hawaii, and is ideal for anyone watching their waistline, as it contains just 99 calories per bottle.
 Not only that, Kona Light has 0g of sugar, is gluten free and is suitable for a vegan diet.
-Buy a case of 12 for £29.99 from the Drink Well website today and bring a bit of gluten-free Hawaiin sunshine to your living room!
+Buy a case of 12 for £29.99 from the Drink Well website today and bring a bit of gluten free Hawaiin sunshine to your living room!

 As our newest addition to our lower calorie beer offering, Tennents Light Lager comes in at just 3.5% ABV, making it another contribution to the growing moderation trend.
 With just 60 calories per bottle, this is the lowest calorie beer we have on offer - not that you could ever tell from the incredible taste.
-Tennents Light Lager is 100% gluten free and suitable for vegans, so why not purchase a case of 24 from the Drink Well Website for £29.99, and see for yourself what all the fuss is about!Browse Our Range of Low Calorie Beer
+Tennents Light Lager is 100% gluten free and suitable for vegans, so why not purchase a case of 24 from the Drink Well Website for £29.99, and see for yourself what all the fuss is about!